onaio/ansible-nifi/README.md

     nifi_log_level_org_wali: WARN
     nifi_custom_log_levels: []

+    # Nifi custom scripts repositories.
+An array
+    nifi_git_scripts:
+     - git_repo: # The repository to download from
+       git_branch: # The branch/version to download
+       git_key: # Optional ssh key to use to clone the repository
+       destination: # the destination in the Nifi Home folder to copy the downloaded repository to

 ## Backup / Restore

 Backup/Restore via duplicity is enabled by default - daily backups are performed and stored locally without any other configuration.
 The variable which controls this is: